vahidk/avatica/README.md

 - **General** — API keys, projects root folder, light/dark theme.
 - **Usage** — running cost totals and per-app/per-provider breakdown, estimated from each provider's published pricing.

+## License

+[GPL v3](LICENSE).
+You're free to use, modify, and distribute Avatica — including for creating commercial content.
+If you distribute a modified version, the source must be made available under the same license.